Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 After all, aren’t carbs the main energy source on the run?

-Most experts recommend that regular marathon runners consume around 400 to 600 grams of carbs daily.
+Most experts recommend regular marathon runners consume around 400 to 600 grams of carbs daily.
 That’s over 20 times more than the recommended carb intake on the ketogenic diet.

 The truth is a little bit more complicated.